codecrafters-io/llm-rules-test/rules/internal_consistency.md

 ## Rule
 - Check that there are no internal contradictions in the content.
+- Don't look into examples, only the main content.

 ## Good examples
 - Consistent terminology and definitions throughout the document.